jimmykongg/1800_202330_BBY06_report_version/README.md

 List team members and/or short bio's here...

 * My name is Toby!
 I love to code!
-* Hi, my namet this journey of creating a web application!
+* Hi, my name is Jimmy and I'm excited about this journey of creating a web application!
-* Hi, m is my favorite train.
+* Hi, my name is Leo and my favorite train is Thomas.

 ## 3. Technologies and Resources Used